Medically reviewed by Drugs.com. Last updated on Sep 20, 2020.

 Maintenance dose: For a final concentration of 0.2 mg/mL: Dilute 1 mg/mL (20 mL) with 80 mL diluent (final volume: 100 mL) of 1/2NS, NS or D5W.
 May also dilute 1 mg/mL (10 mL) with 40 mL diluent (final volume: 50 mL).

-For IV use only.
-Administer loading dose (optional) undiluted slowly over 10 minutes.
+IV: For IV use only.
+Administer loading dose (optional) undiluted slowly over 10 minutes; diluting to a rounded total volume of 10 or 20 mL may simplify the visualization of the injection rate.
 Infuse maintenance dose via continuous infusion pump.

 Store at 20°C to 25°C (68°F to 77°F); avoid freezing.
 Minimize exposure to heat; avoid excessive heat.
 Brief exposure up to 40°C (104°F) will not adversely affect drug.
 Stable at 0.2 mg/mL in 1/2NS, NS, or D5W for 72 hours at room temperature in normal light (Wilson 1986).